mikejsavage/ggformat/README.md

 I wrote ggformat because the existing string formatting options for C++ either do not support user defined types or bloat compile times too much. printf doesn't support user defined types.
-Streams bloat compile times and IO manipulators are unreadable. [tinyformat](tinyformat) uses streams under the hood and also bloats compile times.
+Streams bloat compile times and IO manipulators are unreadable.

+## Version history

+- __v1.0 29th Oct 2017__: variadic arguments are now passed by const
+  reference.
+You can now use ggformat with types that have deleted copy constructors/assignment operators.

 ## Usage